HarshTomar1234/tindermuse/README.md

 ## Legal & Licensing

+### Project License
+This project is licensed under the MIT License.
+See the LICENSE[LICENSE] file for details.

 ### Dependency Licensing
 - **Streamlit**: Apache License 2.0
 - **Google Generative AI**: Governed by Google AI Platform Terms of Service